esden/1bitsy-bmpm-exercises/class-1/README.md

 Compile the needed STM32F4 hardware library:
 ```
-cd libopencm3
-make lib TARGETS=stm32/f4 # this will limit the compilation to only the one library type we need
+make -C libopencm3 lib TARGETS=stm32/f4 # this will limit the compilation to only the one library type we need
-cd ..
 ```

 Write an example program called `program-1.c` with your favorite text editor: